-How to Effectively Shift Your Bicycle's Gears
+How to Shift Bicycle Gears

-Shifting Tips & A Tale from Your Bike Mechanic
+Gear Shifting Tips & A Tale from Your Bike Mechanic

 I've been fixing, selling, and talking to people about bicycles for over twenty-five years.
 Yet with all this experience, folks still sometimes surprise me.
 They teach me things I didn't know, or they remind me of things I just assumed everybody knew, things that I take for granted having worked on bikes for so long.
 Hereís an example of what I mean.